huggingface/awesome-huggingface/README.md

 ## ❓ Question Answering
 *Searching for answers?
 Transformers to the rescue!*
 * [Haystack](https://haystack.deepset.ai/) (from deepset) - End-to-end framework for developing and deploying question-answering systems in the wild.

+## ⚖️ Evauation
+*Evaluating NLP outputs powered by HF datasets!*

+* [Jury](https://github.com/obss/jury) (from OBSS) - Easy to use tool for evaluating NLP model outputs, spesifically for NLG (Natural Language Generation), offering various automated text-to-text metrics.

 ## 🔍 Neural Search
 *Search, but with the power of neural networks!*